natashagogo/100-Days-Of-Swift-UI/README.md

 # Goals

 Before starting this project, I decided to ignore design and focus on data.
+My goal was to build a note-taking app that I designed prior to starting the course.

 # Summary